 The Master of Fine Arts program in Film and Media Arts at Temple University is the country’s foremost program in alternative film, video and new media.
 The program trains filmmakers, videomakers, screenwriters and media artists who seek to challenge the dominant forms of film and media.
 The graduate program allows students to focus on narrative film, documentary cinema arts, media arts and screenwriting.

 With approximately 40 graduate students from diverse communities and countries, the program is large enough to offer intellectual stimulation through a wide range of courses, yet small enough to afford individual attention, maximum access to equipment and creative control over one’s own projects.
-For more information about the application process, visit FMA Graduate Admissions area or download the MFA in Film and Media Arts brochure.
+For more information about the application process and financial aid, visit FMA Graduate Admissions area or download the MFA in Film and Media Arts brochure.

 Narrative Filmmakers make innovative films with top indie filmmakers.
 Students combine professional training in screenwriting, directing, cinematography, editing and producing with project-driven research and courses in emergent technologies.
 FMA’s leadership in theory-practice results in works that are critically informed, socially vital and culturally diverse.
 Through partnerships with Theater, filmmakers develop innovative approaches in narrative form.